SAP-samples/btp-build-resilient-apps/11-SetupANS/README.md

 For our extension use-case we will define following Alerts:
 * *Application Events* - get notifications when app stopped, crash, process crash, etc.
 * *Multitarget Application Evetns* - get notification when the deployment or removal of a specific multitarget application has been initiated
-* *SAP Cloud Transport Management Events* - get notification when an SAP Cloud Transport Management import has started or finished.

 1. Create Alert Notification Service instance
    - Go to Service Marketplace and create new instance